attend

 (obsolete) To look after (someone or something); to tend.

-''Followed by'' to: to look after someone or something.
+To look after someone or something.

-To be ready to wait upon someone or their instructions as an attendant, servant, etc.; also (''followed by'' on ''or'' upon), to accompany someone in order to assist or wait upon them.
+To be ready to wait upon someone or their instructions as an attendant, servant, etc.; also (followed by on or upon), to accompany someone in order to assist or wait upon them.

-''Followed by'' to: to take action with respect to someone or something; to deal with.
+To take action with respect to someone or something; to deal with.

-''Followed by'' on ''or'' upon: of a (chiefly immaterial) thing: to be consequent on or present with.
+Of a (chiefly immaterial) thing: to be consequent on or present with.

 (archaic) To listen to (something or someone).